top of page

 Chemical Spills:

 Accidental chemical spills, such as paint or harsh cleaning solutions, can damage your hardwood floors.
-Even pet vomit or anyting acidic can ruin your floors.
+Even pet vomit or anything acidic can ruin your floors.
 Quickly cleaning up spills and using a mild cleaner can minimize the risk of damage.
 If the spill has caused discoloration or damaged the floor's finish, you might need to sand and refinish the area.

 Damage from Movers